Self-interacting quantum electron: Derivation of the ``field-shell" equations for non-local quantum electron

 \section{Derivation of the ``field-shell" equations for non-local quantum electron}

-The ``field-shell" equations were derived as the consequence of the conservation law of energy momentum\cite{Le1,Le2,Le3}.
-Since I use operator of energy-momentum as a tangent vector field to $CP(3)$ instead of Lagrangian, I will use a complex differentiation instead of variation.
-In fact $CP(3)$ takes the place of finite dimension functional space.
-Differential equations arose in the section of tangent fibre bundle over $CP(3)$.
-It leads naturally to some ``lump" solutions which should be carefully studied.
-I show here some preliminary results promising a progress in understanding structure of quantum electron.
-In particular it is clear that quantum nature of derived field quasi-linear PDE's (without references to classical analogy) could shed the light on the their generic connection with Hamilton-Jacobi classical equations and de Broglie-Schr\"odinger optics-mechanics analogy.
+The ``field-shell" equations may be derived as the consequence of the conservation law of the energy-momentum \cite{Le2,Le3,LeHor}.
+In the reply on questions of some colleagues (why, say, Lagrangian is not used for derivation of the field equations?)
+I would like to note following.
+Strictly speaking the least action principle is realized only in average that is clear from Feynman's summation of quantum amplitudes.
+Hence one may suspect that more deep principle should be used for derivation of fundamental equations of motion.
+The quantum formulation of the inertia law has been used \cite{Le1}.

+What the inertial principle means for quantum systems and their states?
+Formally the inertial principle is tacitly accepted in the package with relativistic invariance.
+But we already saw that the problem of identification and therefore the localization of quantum particles in classical space-time is problematic and it requires a clarification.

 Quantum lump of non-local electron should presumably serve as extended source of electromagnetic field.
-This lump may be mapped onto dynamical space-time if one assumes that transition from one GCS of the electron to another is accompanied by dynamical transition from one Lorentz frame to another.
-Thereby, infinitesimal Lorentz transformations define small ``dynamical space-time'' coordinates variations (31) parameterizing energy-momentum distribution.
+The dynamics of spin/charge degrees of freedom may be mapped onto dynamical space-time if one assumes that transition from one GCS of the electron to another is accompanied by dynamical transition from one Lorentz frame to another.
+This reflects the reconstruction of broken $SU(4)$ symmetry to $SL(2,C)$ of DST.
+Thereby, infinitesimal Lorentz transformations creates small ``dynamical space-time'' coordinates variations parameterizing energy-momentum distribution.